Last Updated on 17 February, 2021 by Veronica

 2. Wilmington Gemini Giant (and take a photo next to its feet)

-3. Mustang Corral from Edwardsville (and wander through the old and dusty mustangs that are for sale)
+4. Mustang Corral from Edwardsville (and wander through the old and dusty Mustangs that are for sale)

-Named in honor of the island.
-This city was founded in 1857 and most of its inhabitants were engaged in mining or farming.
-At the beginning of the twentieth century it was known as “The Land of the Big Red Apple”.
-In 1931 Route 66 arrived and business grew.
+It was named in honor of the island.
+This city was founded in 1857, and most of its inhabitants were engaged in mining or farming.
+At the beginning of the twentieth century, it was known as “The Land of the Big Red Apple.”
+In 1931 Route 66 arrived, and business grew.

 - Check Out: Rent a car for your US road trip